 Imbalance – what is it?
-How to find and trade imbalance.
+How to trade imbalance.

 Imbalance is absence of balance between buy and sell orders.